-Tis Hazari Lawyers-Police clash: Cops ends protest, review petition to be filed in Delhi HC
+Tis Hazari Lawyers-Police clash: Cops end protest, review petition to be filed in Delhi HC

-Lawyers-Police clash: Cops ends protest, review petition to be filed in Delhi HC
+Tis Hazari clash: Cops end protest, review petition to be filed in Delhi HC

 New Delhi, Nov 05: Thousands of Delhi Police personnel who were protesting over Saturday's Tis Hazari court clashes ended their agitation on Tuesday evening.
 The policemen were protesting outside the Delhi Police Headquarters at ITO.